 The high-elevation garden of Jun Chiyabari, in Nepal, has been making unusual black teas since 2001.
 Bordered by China and India, orthodox tea production in the mountainous country is relatively new; this innovative, organic farm uses cultivars from nearby Darjeeling and processing techniques from Taiwan and Japan.

-Here, winter harvests only take place in certain years—when the moisture content in the tea leaves is at a particular low level—like this lot from December 2017.
-After hand-picking, the leaves undergo a full wither and tight rolling, then are left to oxidize in a thick pile.
-The resulting toasted cocoa aroma, with deep fruity notes of cherry, apricot and rose, yield a deeply satisfying black tea with a lingering aroma.
+Here, winter harvests only take place in certain years—when the moisture content in the tea leaves is at a particular low level—like this lot from December 2018.
+After being hand picked, the leaves undergo a full wither and tight rolling, then are left to oxidize in a thick pile.
+The resulting toasted cocoa aroma, with deep fruity notes of cherry, apricot and rose, yield a lush black tea with a lingering aroma.

 Tasting Notes: toasted cocoa, cherry, rose